 The Latest in Stem Cells for Disc Regeneration

-A safe and proactive alternative to invasive procedures and narcotics is herniated disc stem cell therapy and other stem cell procedures that target back pain.
+A safe and proactive alternative to invasive procedures and narcotics is herniated disc stem cell therapy and other stem cell procedures for back pain.
 Stem cell technology is changing the way people view chronic pain.
 Instead of having to cut or fuse your spine, your very own stem cells can be used to treat the source of your pan directly.

 The process often can be done in as little as an hour or two in your local New York pain management doctor’s office.
 Dr. Leon Reyfman and his team have seen positive results with stem cells for disc regeneration.
 There’s no more reason to mask symptoms when stem cells and platelet rich plasma treatments are able to rebuild damaged or diseased discs in your spine.